joekreu/basic_pcp/DETAILED_GUIDE.md

 parsers.
 3. Better understand 'precedence correct' parsing.

+Exploring the full potential of precedence climbing parsing based on binding powers and token insertion is not the goal of this repository.

 ## 2. Tokenization

 In a first step, a _tokenizer_ (_lexical scanner_) creates a sequence of _tokens_ from the input.
-In this repository, a token is always an atomic operand or an operator (_prefix_, _infix_ or _postfix_).
+In this repository, a token is always an atomic operand or an operator.
 A token may consist of one or more characters.
-Tokens must always be separated by spaces.
+In a way, the tokenizers in this repository are very primitive: Tokens must always be separated by spaces.

-The tokenizers are also responsible for inserting the fake operands `$PRE` and `$POST`.
+On the other hand, the tokenizers are also responsible for inserting the fake operands `$PRE` and `$POST`.
 In addition, a special `$BEGIN` token is placed at the beginning, and an `$END` token is placed at the end of the token sequence. `$BEGIN` and `$END` can act as a kind of _operators_ in the process